Resume Fonts & Design That Impress in 2026 (Without Breaking ATS Rules)

 Example: One applicant embedded his contact info in a header graphic.
 The ATS couldn’t detect his email or phone number, and his application was rejected before anyone saw it.

 Fix it: Keep text simple, standard, and selectable.
 Avoid embedding text into shapes or images.
+If you want a head start, our ATS-friendly resume templates are built to pass every major system.

-To dive deeper, check out ATS Resume Tips: How to Make Sure Your Resume Passes in 2025 for a quick checklist.
+To dive deeper, check out ATS Resume Tips: How to Make Sure Your Resume Passes in 2026 for a quick checklist.

 Quick Checklist: Font & Design Dos and Don’ts